jhpyle/docassemble/_docs/config.md

 ## <a name="imagemagick"></a><a name="pdftoppm"></a>Image conversion

-If you have ImageMagick and pdftoppm installed on your system, you need to tell **docassemble** the names of the commands to use.
+By default, **docassemble** assumes that you have ImageMagick and pdftoppm installed on your system, and that they are accessible through the commands `convert` and `pdftoppm`, respectively.
+If you do not have these applications on your system, you need to set the configuration variables to null:

 {% highlight yaml %}
-imagemagick: convert
+imagemagick: null
-pdftoppm: pdftoppm
+pdftoppm: null
 {% endhighlight %}

+If you have the applications, but you want to specify a particular path, you can set the path using the configuration variables:

+{% highlight yaml %}
+imagemagick: /usr/local/bin/convert
+pdftoppm: /usr/local/bin/pdftoppm
+{% endhighlight %}

 ## <a name="pacpl"></a><a name="avconv"></a>Sound file conversion

-If you have pacpl (the [Perl Audio Converter]) and/or [avconv] installed on your system, you need to tell **docassemble** the name of the commands to use.
-If the applications are not installed on your system, do not include these lines.
+By default, **docassemble** assumes that you have pacpl (the [Perl Audio Converter] and/or [avconv] installed on your system, and that they are accessible through the commands `pacpl` and `avconv`, respectively.
+If you do not have these applications on your system, you need to set the configuration variables to null:

 {% highlight yaml %}
-pacpl: pacpl
+pacpl: null
-avconv: avconv
+avconv: null
 {% endhighlight %}

+You can also set these variables to tell **docassemble** to use a particular path on your system to run these applications.

 If you have [ffmpeg] instead of [avconv], you can do:

 {% highlight yaml %}
 avconv: ffmpeg
+{% endhighlight %}

+## <a name="libreoffice"></a><a name="pandoc"></a>Document conversion

+**docassemble** requires that you have [Pandoc] installed on your system.
+It assumes that it can be run using the command `pandoc`.
+If you need to specify a different path, you can do so in the configuration:

+{% highlight yaml %}
+pandoc: /opt/pandoc/bin/pandoc
+{% endhighlight %}

+By default, **docassemble** assumes that you have [LibreOffice] installed on your system, and that it is accessible through the command `libreoffice`.
+If you do not have LibreOffice on your system, you need to set the configuration variable to null:

+{% highlight yaml %}
+libreoffice: null
+{% endhighlight %}

+You can also use this configuration variable to set a different path for the application.
+There are different versions of [LibreOffice] that go by different names:

+{% highlight yaml %}
+libreoffice: soffice
 {% endhighlight %}

 ## <a name="oauth"></a>Facebook and Google login